Winter Foraging: How To Find & Harvest Chaga Mushroom

 Harvesting Chaga Responsibly

-If you plan to harvest wild chaga mushroom, come prepared with a sharp, saw-like knife and a bit of arm muscle.
+If you plan on harvesting wild chaga mushrooms, come prepared with a sharp, saw-like knife and a bit of arm muscle.
 The outside of chaga is hard, and the inside, though softer, still requires a bit of muscle to cut through.

 Please make sure to harvest responsibly.
 Because chaga takes years to grow, it can be easily overharvested.
 Generally, it is recommended that you only harvest from masses that are at least the size of a grapefruit.
 Do not take all of the mushroom - leave at least a third of the chaga mass untouched so that it can continue to survive and regrow.
-You must also make sure not to damage the tree, because killing the tree would also kill the chaga that feeds upon it.
+You must also make sure not to harm the tree as damage can make it susceptible to diseases and ultimately kill it.

 Brew Some Chaga Mushroom Tea!

 The best way to enjoy the many benefits of chaga mushroom is by brewing it in a tea.
-The hot water will help to break down the cell walls within the mushroom and make it bioavailable to the consumer.
+The hot water will help to break down the mushroom’s outer rough cell walls, making the antioxidants more bioavailable to us.
 Check out this article to learn how to brew your own chaga tea.

-Want To Skip The Foraging And Get Straight To Enjoying The Benefits?
+Want To Skip The Winter Foraging And Get Straight To Enjoying The Benefits?

 This all may sound like a lot of work, and perhaps you’d rather just skip the foraging part and simply get your hands on some exquisite chaga mushroom at your own convenience.
 We’ve got you covered!

-At Tamim Teas, we source the best quality local mushrooms for our mushroom tea blends from reputable, family-owned American harvesters in order to guarantee optimal quality and functionality.
+At Tamim Teas, we source the best quality local mushrooms for our mushroom tea blends from reputable, family-owned local harvesters we know in order to guarantee optimal quality and functionality.
 Additionally, all of our partners have a firm commitment to sustainability, never over-harvesting and only harvesting at the right times.